• Legal Studies

 Departmental Honors Student Research

-Students wishing to be considered for honors should request detailed information from the program faculty early in their junior year.
+Students wishing to be considered for honors should begin discussions about their project with a Legal Studies faculty member early in their junior year.
 It is recommended that students have a GPA of 3.5 or better in the major.
+Students must submit a proposal to their faculty advisor as well as a portfolio of writing samples and personal statement.
 Honors projects should exhibit distinctive scholarship, originality of thought, and a high degree of relevance to a major issue in the discipline.
-Project proposals must be approved by a majority of department faculty.
+Project proposals must be approved by a majority of department faculty and on approval, submitted to the registrar.
+Students should request the Legal Studies Departmental Honors Guidelines for details on the proposal process, requirements, and project timeline.

 Recent Departmental Honors Projects include: